An Attention-based Feature Memory Design for Energy-Efficient Continual Learning: Abstract

 \section{Abstract}

-Tabular data streams are rapidly emerging as a dominant modality for real-time decision-making in healthcare, finance, and the Internet of Things (IoT).
-These applications commonly run on edge and mobile devices, where energy budgets, memory, and compute are strictly limited.
-Continual learning (CL) addresses such dynamics by training models sequentially on task streams while preserving prior knowledge and consolidating new knowledge.
-While recent CL work has advanced in mitigating catastrophic forgetting and improving knowledge transfer, the practical requirements of energy and memory efficiency for tabular data streams remain underexplored.
-In particular, existing CL solutions mostly depend on replay mechanisms whose buffers grow over time and exacerbate resource costs.
+Tabular data streams are increasingly prevalent in real-time decision-making across healthcare, finance, and the Internet of Things, often generated and processed on resource-constrained edge and mobile devices.
+Continual learning (CL) enables models to learn sequentially from such streams while retaining previously acquired knowledge.
+While recent CL advances have made significant progress in mitigating catastrophic forgetting, the energy and memory efficiency of CL for tabular data streams remains largely unexplored.
+To address this gap, we propose \sys, which integrates attention-based feature replay with context retrieval and sliding buffer updates within a minibatch training framework for streaming tabular learning.

-We propose a \textit{context-aware incremental Multi-Layer Perceptron (IMLP)}, a compact continual learner for tabular data streams.
-IMLP incorporates a windowed scaled dot-product attention over a sliding latent feature buffer, enabling constant-size memory and avoiding storing raw data.
-The attended context is concatenated with current features and processed by shared feed-forward layers, yielding lightweight per-segment updates.
-To assess practical deployability, we introduce \textit{NetScore-T}, a tunable metric coupling balanced accuracy with energy for Pareto-aware comparison across models and datasets.
-IMLP achieves up to \textbf{$27.6\times$} higher energy efficiency than TabNet and \textbf{$85.5\times$} higher than TabPFN, while maintaining competitive average accuracy.
-Overall, IMLP provides an easy-to-deploy, energy-efficient alternative to full retraining for tabular data streams.
+We evaluate \sys against state-of-the-art (SOTA) tabular models on real-world concept drift benchmarks with temporal distribution shifts.
+Experimental results show that \sys achieves accuracy comparable to strong baselines without replay, while substantially reducing energy consumption through tunable design choices.
+In particular, with the proposed attention-based feature memory design, \sys costs a 0.062 decrease in final accuracy under the incremental concept drift dataset, while reducing energy usage up to 33.3\% compared to TabPFNv2.
+Under the abrupt concept drift dataset, \sys reduces 1.47\% energy consumption compared to TabR, at the cost of a 0.038 decrease in final accuracy.
+Although ranking third in global efficiency, \sys demonstrates energy-accuracy trade-offs across both abrupt and incremental concept drift scenarios compared to SOTA tabular models.